UPDATED AS OF MAY 24, 2023 BY CAMILLE GEORGIA UY.

 Monggo, or mung beans, may be the underdog of the kitchen staples.
 It’s a tiny green bean that many households only eat when it’s Friday or when the season requires something hot and soupy but super hearty, too.
 The red variety is also the sweet filling of some of our favorite merienda such as some hopia, siopao, and halo-halo.

-Your mistake was adding salt to monggo when simmering the beans in water.
+One of the biggest no-nos when cooking monggo is adding salt to the water when simmering the beans in water.

 Why is this a mistake?

 Just like corn, monggo should be simmered in just water and the salt should be added only when it’s already tender.
 This is because the salt can toughen the monggo’s skin just like it can the corn kernel, and this forces you to cook it longer just to tenderize it again — causing that dreaded grainy texture.

 DO: Add salt when the monggo is cooked.

 We suggest you do this instead: add salt when the monggo is already cooked or when the beans have cracked and split.
 This will eliminate the flat monggo taste and result in a tasty monggo dish.

 By adding the salt in the latter stages of cooking, you avoid inadvertently toughening the skin, and you can still season the monggo just right.

 Here’s how to properly cook monggo, step by step:

 - Pick over the monggo to ensure no stray stones or pebbles are present.
 Rinse the beans.